MicrosoftDocs/cpp-docs/docs/text/how-to-convert-between-various-string-types.md

     // Convert a wide character CComBSTR string to a
     // regular multibyte char* string.
 Allocate enough space
     // in the new string for the largest possible result,
-    // including space for a terminating NULL. const size_t newsize = (orig.Length() + 1) * 2;
+    // including space for a terminating null. const size_t newsize = (orig.Length() + 1) * 2;
     char* nstring = new char[newsize];